amaurybsouza/portfolio/README.md

 ## Featured

 Cloud Security Engineer Lead, professor & writer with 12+ years of experience.
-Recognized by HashiCorp for the third year as an [Hashicorp Ambassador](https://www.hashicorp.com/en/ambassador) as well by AWS as an AWSCommunity Builder, with proven expertise in #devsecops, #cybersecurity #automation #terraform.
+Recognized by HashiCorp for the third year as an [Hashicorp Ambassador](https://www.hashicorp.com/en/ambassador) as well by AWS as an [AWS Community Builder](https://builder.aws.com/connect/community/community-builders), with proven expertise in #devsecops, #cybersecurity #automation #terraform.

 Frequent speaker at international conferences such as HashiTal DevOpsDays, and AWS Community events, sharing insights on cloud security and modern app delivery. 📫Let’s connect on [LinkedIn](https://www.linkedin.com/in/amaurybsouza/).